Climate Adaptation & Resilience

 Communities across New England and around the country are experiencing climate change through rising seas, warmer temperatures, increased frequency and intensity of precipitation and flooding, and more extreme weather events.
 We help states, local governments, tribes, and the private sector plan and pay for the infrastructure necessary to protect critical environmental resources and foster resilient communities.

-Tools, resources, and direct technical assistance to help communities prepare for the effects of climate change and secure funding for resilience priorities.
+Tools, resources, and direct technical assistance to help communities enroll in Maine’s Community Resilience Partnership, prepare for the effects of climate change, and secure funding for resilience priorities.

 Casco Bay Coastal Academy